Paul Rosenberg (art dealer): Career

 The younger son of Jewish antiques dealer Alexandre Rosenberg, Paul and his elder brother Léonce joined their father's business.
-Alexandre had established his business in 1878, and by 1898 had become a noted dealer of Impressionist and Post-Impressionist art.
+Alexandre had emigrated from Bratislava to Paris and established an antiques gallery in 1878, beginning to collect Monet, Cézanne, Manet and Renoir, and by 1898 had become a noted dealer of Impressionist and Post-Impressionist art.
 He educated his sons in this passion by allowing them both a grand tour via London, Berlin, Vienna and New York to acquire experience and contacts.
 During the tour, Paul bought two van Gogh drawings and a Manet portrait for $220, which he had transported to his father's gallery and sold onwards at a profit.
 From 1906 on, the brothers worked as partners within the business.
 When their father retired, they became directors.
 Having established their own networks, the brothers opened their own separate galleries in the city's 8th arrondissement, with Paul at 21 rue La Boétie (opened in 1911) and Léonce in the rue de la Baume.